fac25/Week2-HTTP-Patrick-Manoela/README.md

 # [Lazagna-me](https://fac25.github.io/Week2-HTTP-Patrick-Manoela/)

-This is a website that queries a recipe database and creates a recipe binder for the user
+This is a website that queries a recipe database and creates a recipe binder for the user.
+Search for a recipe and save it for future reference.

 ### User Stories